How To Delegate Better and Get More Done

 While delegation can help your business scale, delegating everything is usually a recipe for disaster.
 So, how do you distinguish the tasks you can delegate from the ones you can’t?

-The process involves systematically thinking about different tasks and responsibilities within your workflow and running a kind of cost-benefit analysis.
+The delegation process involves systematically thinking about different tasks and responsibilities within your workflow and running a kind of cost-benefit analysis that keeps each individual’s workload in mind.

-To help you out, we’ve written a few guiding questions that will help you make the call:
+To help you out, I’ve written a few guiding questions that will help you make the call:

 • Can someone on your team fulfill the task?
 There are always going to be some task that only you can do (more on that later).
-If the task in question can be completed by someone on your team (either with their current skill set or after a bit of training), it’s a candidate for delegation.
+If someone on your team can get the work done (either with their current skill set or after a bit of training), it’s time to delegate.

 • Is the process documented?
-If it is, you most likely will have an easy time delegating this set of tasks.
+If it is, you most likely will have an easy time to delegate the work.

 • Will the task be recurring?
-If the task occurs again in a similar way in the future, it’s an excellent opportunity to train someone to complete it for you going forward.
+If the task occurs again similarly in the future, it’s an excellent opportunity to train someone to complete it for you going forward.

 • Is the task an opportunity to expand a team member’s skill set?
 By taking the time to train them now, you could save a lot of time down the line.
 Plus, offering education and advancement opportunities plays a huge role in employee engagement.

 • Is there a time constraint on the task?
-If you want to delegate a time-constrained task, you’ll need to leave enough time to provide training, answer questions, provide answers, check on the progress, and rework the completed task if needed.
+If you want to delegate a task because of a looming deadline, you’ll need to leave enough time to provide training, answer questions, provide answers, check on the progress, and rework the completed task if needed.

 • Is the task vital to the long-term success of the business?
 Some tasks may require your personal attention.
 For example, if the task is essential for the long-term success of your service, you might need to devote some attention to it.

-If you can confidently say any of these bullets apply to the task at hand, delegating the job could be the right move.
+If you can confidently say any of these bullets apply to the task at hand, delegate the task and focus on other aspects of your business.

 When should you start delegating tasks?